ssulib/MDP-CloudSec-Fall2018/README.md

 # MDP-CloudSec-Fall2018
-Github Repository for the CloudSecurity Team for the Secure Cloud Manufcaturing MDP team at the University of Michigan
+This is part of the Secure Cloud Manufacturing Research Group at the University of Michigan.